M\"obius structures, quasi-metrics, and completeness: Constructing the completion

-As mentioned in example \ref{exam:ExampleCauchy}, the problem at hand is that we cannot control the behaviour of $\frac{d(x_n,y)d(x_m,z)}{d(x_m,y)d(x_n,z)}$ for a Cauchy sequence $(x_n)$.
-If we knew that $crt(w_n,x_n,y_n,z_n)$ could only converge to points in $\mathbb{R}P^2$ that are allowed to be obtained by a generalized M\"obius structure, then we could resolve this problem (as we will see below).
-Because of this, we now introduce an new condition on our generalized M\"obius structure $crt$.
+As mentioned in example \ref{exam:ExampleCauchy}, the problem at hand is that we cannot control the behaviour of $\frac{\rho(x_n,y)\rho(x_m,z)}{\rho(x_m,y)\rho(x_n,z)}$ for a Cauchy sequence $(x_n)$.
+If we knew that $crt(w_n,x_n,y_n,z_n)$ could only converge to points in $\mathbb{R}P^2$ that are allowed to be obtained by a M\"obius structure, then we could resolve this problem (as we will see below).
+The following property makes sure that these issues cannot arise.